 Reducing time fraudTime tracking fraud is a consistent problem across nearly every industry, particularly those that rely on hourly employees logging their weekly hours or physically clocking in and out.
 Each year, employers in the U.S. lose billions of dollars to common time fraud practices such as buddy punching, chronic absenteeism, and unauthorized switching of shifts.
 Automating your time management system makes it much more difficult for bad actors to commit this kind of fraud without being detected, and for well-meaning employees to make honest timekeeping errors.

-Increasing employee engagementA detailed and comprehensive time management system makes it easy to break the workday down into more easily understandable chunks of time.
+Increasing employee engagementA detailed and comprehensive time and attendance software makes it easy to break the workday down into more easily understandable chunks of time.
 Having an easily accessible snapshot of the tasks that get completed quickest, the roles that generate the highest productivity, and the practices that cause the biggest slowdowns allows your management team to make informed decisions going forward.

 That kind of analysis helps ensure that workers are being assigned tasks and given tools that maximize their productivity.
 Employees who feel they are doing their jobs well are more likely to feel engaged and fulfilled in their roles.
 Effective time tracking can also help identify which tasks are taking up an inordinate amount of time, allowing management to streamline those processes and eliminate wasted time from an employee’s schedule.
 Since research shows that employee engagement is a key driver of productivity, fine-tuning your time management practices can lead directly to a more engaged workforce and a more robust bottom line.